MailTape/MailTape-v1/_posts/2015-03-22-Kid-Francescoli.md

 _Kid Francescoli:_ **"**For sundays where you just have enough energy to get up, put some music and go back to bed.
 Then you can spend the rest of the day in bed without having lost you sunday.**"**

 <p id="outroduction">That's all folks!
-A big thank to our guest [Poldoore](https://soundcloud.com/poldoore) and his great morning selection.
+A big thank to our guest [Kid Francescoli](https://www.facebook.com/kidfrancescoli) and their great morning selection.
 Enjoy your sunday.
 </p>